 The following resources were curated to provide support related to wellness, self-care, and healing for Black, Indigenous and People of Color (BIPOC), people of varying abilities, people in the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community, and more.
 Furthermore, this section provides resources on allyship, racial trauma response, social justice, and more, with connections to local and national community organizations.

 Do you have a resource to add to this page?
-Reach out to the Chief Diversity, Equity, and Inclusion Officer at firstname.lastname@example.org.
+Reach out to the Interim Chief Diversity, Equity, and Inclusion Officers at email@example.com and firstname.lastname@example.org.